MOHAMMED-NASSER22/Artical_Classifier-knowledgeofficer-/README.md

 - Drop duplicates.
 - remove the empty fileds.

-Remove punctuation
-Convert all texts to be in lower case.
-Use nltk.tokenize for sentences tokenization.
-Remove stopwords from the tokenized text.
-Apply Lemmatization to the texts.

 4. **Data Preprocessing**  : In this step, I have important processes to apply to my dataframe to be ready as an input for the model.
 - Remove punctuation